-Your post with question was sent to me by a friend.
+Your post about question was sent to me by a friend.
 I have not personally been on your sight.
 I truly hoped you had it in you to blast me and prove me wrong!
 I did share the truth with you!

-I will say that – yes you should keep your job to start with.
+I will say that, yes, you should keep your job to start with.
 If in six to eight months you have not made anything then it is decision time.